nh-server/switch-guide/docs/extras/adding_udev.md

 Do the following instructions while your Switch is _not_ connected to your computer.

+!!! note "For Arch Linux users:"
+    The package `android-udev` includes rules that will also allow for payload injection to work without root.
+Do note this also allows Android specific commands such as `adb` and `fastboot` to also work without root (as is the intention of it.)

 &nbsp;

 ### **Option 1: Manually adding rules and group**